scal444/gromax/docs/future_work.md

 benchmarks.
 An execution framework ("gromax execute") would remove the need for a separate bash script, and would allow cool features like randomization of execution order to reduce hardware bias.

+### Programatically expose all results for data analysis
+This will be useful for anyone wanting to do some in-depth analysis of the various factors leading to optimal Gromacs performance

 ### Automatic hardware detection
 If gromax is installed on a computer that will be benchmarked, it would be cool to have Gromax autodetect the hardware rather than have manual input.